What fraud is

 - providing misleading information to receive a grant or payment

-- using Health funding for different purposes than it was meant for
+- using Health and Aged Care funding for different purposes than it was meant for.

-Anyone can report suspected fraud against activities funded by Health.
+Anyone can report suspected fraud against activities funded by the Department of Health and Aged Care.
 Any information that you can provide is valuable.

 Suspected fraud or corruption by our staff

-Health has zero tolerance to fraud or corruption by our employees or contractors, in any area of our work.
+The Department of Health and Aged Care has zero tolerance to fraud or corruption by our employees or contractors, in any area of our work.

 Fraud or corruption by our staff may include: